-HM Land Registry published the latest price data on 27th June 2020 which can now be viewed on The Move Market - this includes only 281 sales that completed in April 2020 and a meagre 41 sales that completed in May 2020.
+HM Land Registry published the latest price data on 28th August 2020 which can now be viewed on The Move Market.

-Some of the missing transaction volume may be still due to ongoing operational issues at HM Land Registry with so many employees being forced to work from home.
+Some of the missing transaction volume may be still due to ongoing operational issues at HM Land Registry with many employees being forced to work remotely.

-We expect a more realistic picture of sale prices post lockdown to start to show at the end of August 2020, and more likely the impact will start to really show in September and October's figures and be felt all the way through to the end of the year.
+We expect a more realistic picture of sale prices to start to show at the end of August 2020 and more likely the impact will start to really show in September and October's figures and be felt all the way through to the end of the year.

 The impact of Coronavirus is widespread and is affecting not just the health and well being of people but businesses profitability, jobs and house prices.

-The knock on effect of so many people being temporarily out of work isn't clear yet.
-One thing that is certain though is that people will have less money and lower job security over the next 12 months.
+The full impact is yet to be seen but one thing that is certain is that people will have less money and lower job security over the next 12 months.